psamim/svn-ftp/README.md

 - Copy config.ini.template to config.ini, review the configurations (`cp 'config.ini.template' 'config.ini' `).

-You can do these three steps by running install.sh as root. svn-ftp should be called from inside root of a svn repository which is confugured for svn-ftp (has .svn-ftp directory).
+You can do these three steps by running install.sh as root. svn-ftp should be called from inside root of a svn repository which is configured for svn-ftp (has .svn-ftp directory).

 First time